NHL Playoff Capsules | FOX Sports

 NHL Playoff Capsules

-PITTSBURGH (AP) Marc-Andre Fleury stopped 31 shots in a surprise start in place of injured Matt Murray and the Pittsburgh Penguins opened their Stanley Cup title defense with a 3-1 victory over the Columbus Blue Jackets on Wednesday night.
+PITTSBURGH (AP) – Marc-Andre Fleury stopped 31 shots in a surprise start in place of injured Matt Murray and Pittsburgh opened its Stanley Cup title defense with a victory over Columbus.

 Murray was scheduled to get the nod in the playoff opener but was a late scratch after suffering a lower-body injury during warm-ups.
 Fleury withstood an early push by Columbus, and the Penguins responded by pulling away from the untested Blue Jackets.